What Are Your Rights as a Landlord?

-A: If the non-compliance can be remedied by repair, replacement or cleaning, you may give written notice to the tenant that if the defect is not cured in 10 days, you as landlord will take the necessary action and add the cost to the rent.
+A: If the non-compliance can be remedied by repair, replacement or cleaning, you may give written notice to the tenant that if the defect is not cured within 10 days or, in the case of an emergency, as promptly as conditions require, you as the landlord will take the necessary action and add the cost to the rent.
 The lease will not terminate.

 If the non-compliance affects health and safety, you may notify the tenant the lease will terminate upon a date not less than 15 days after receipt of notice unless remedied within 10 days from receipt.

 If there is an imminent threat of harm, the noncompliance must be remedied as soon as conditions require, or the lease may be terminated immediately.

 Q: Do I have the right to enter a tenant’s dwelling unit?

 A: You have a right to enter in a reasonable manner at reasonable times to inspect, make repairs, supply services or show the premises to purchasers, mortgagees, tenants, workmen or contractors.
 Unless there is an emergency, you should give at least one day’s notice to your tenant of your intent to enter.
 If you harass your tenant, the tenant may enjoin your actions and recover damages.